stadium-software/samples-upgrading/readme.md

 ### Updating Javascript
 All Javascript starts with a version comment.
 If the version of this script you are using in your application is different, you may want to update the script.
 Please note that sometimes newer versions of scripts require more or fewer parameters.

+Never change any of the script yourself.
+If you come across a bug, please [report it](#repo-bugs) to me.

 ![](images/ScriptVersions.png)